Test Framework

 Feature Tests

 While unit tests allow testing of functions/classes and other small fragments of code, feature tests allow testing of the application as a whole.
-The tests will typically access the application via URLs and test the resulting html returned by those URLs.
+The tests will typically emulate a browser to access the application via URLs and inspect the resulting HTML returned by those URLs.
 Feature tests can also interact with the application, by setting form values and submitting those forms.

 .

 WARNING: Feature tests rely on Re-creating the database on each separate test suite.
-This means it will destroy your database.
+This means it will destroy your database content.
 However, given that you should only be testing on a local development environment, this shouldn’t be a problem.

 composer feature-tests